-He said to me once that …one could never know anything except through desire, real desire, which was not the same as greed or lust: a pure painful and primitive desire, a longing for everything that was not in oneself, a torment of the flesh, hat carried one beyond the limits of one’s mind to other times and other places, if one was lucky, to a place where there was no border between oneself and one’s image in the mirrror.
+He said to me once that …one could never know anything except through desire, real desire, which was not the same as greed or lust: a pure painful and primitive desire, a longing for everything that was not in oneself, a torment of the flesh, hat carried one beyond the limits of one’s mind to other times and other places, if one was lucky, to a place where there was no border between oneself and one’s image in the mirror.

-The Shadow Lines by Amitav Ghosh page 29
+The Shadow Lines by Amitav Ghosh, page 29

 four blind dates

-Four blind dates was an exhibition curated by Robyn Backen at the Sanskriti Kendra residency, including
+Four Blind Dates was an exhibition curated by Robyn Backen at the Sanskriti Kendra residency, including

 Purdah in the Kitchen is a development of work Backen produced this year for exhibition in Sydney and Brisbane.
 She used fibre optic as a modern material used in communication technology development.
 The space was contained within the obsolete language of morse coded purdah scenes.
 Language is the the underpinning of this work, a look at change in places of languages analogue V digital and how they inform one another.